sakixchy/Fate_Watch_Order/README.md

 - I want to keep monitoring my proggression on how far i have watched the series.
 - I want to listen to to the official soundtracks of the series.

+### All users from mobile devices to desktop can experience this website.